deltachat/deltachat-pages/ca/gdpr.md

 The Delta Chat app works in a data-saving way.
 All relevant data is stored exclusively on the respective end devices:

-- Chat histories (text messages, voice messages, media, ...).
+- chat histories (text messages, voice messages, media, ...).
 - contacts
 - settings

 Delta Chat servers have no access to this data, not even in encrypted form, as data processing takes place only on the end devices.